fbpx

 This also applies to home upkeep and maintenance costs which are shared between the other owners of the property.
 Fractional ownership makes long-term ownership much more feasible by splitting upkeep costs.

 No home should be empty for more than 48 weeks in a year, especially in the Tropics!
 The fractional ownership property will be regularly lived in, cleaned, and professionally maintained.
-And it will be fully furnished and equipped, ready for you to enjoy.
+Also, it will be fully furnished and equipped, ready for you to enjoy.
 There is no need to worry about maintenance, gardening, paying bills, organising security, or handling issues.
 This is all covered by an annual fee and the management company.

 Opening and closing windows and doors, running water, turning on the air conditioner and heater, and using facilities like the pool are all necessary for home maintenance.
 It allows for early detection of problems and preserving the home’s long-term worth.